jackrobertscott/chomp-react-redux-171005/README.md

 ### Take the bite out of React and Redux

 React is an unopinionated framework.
-This means that when it comes to building apps, a lot of time is spent deciding on the best way to approach developing specific features e.g. should component files be named `HotdogList.js`, `hotdogList.js`, `hotdog.list.js` etc. This results in hours of frustration, sloppy code, and a whole bunch of wasted time and *many* sleepless nights.
+This means that when it comes to building apps, a lot of time is spent deciding on the best way to approach developing specific features e.g. should component files be named `HotdogList.js`, `hotdogList.js`, `hotdog.list.js` etc. This results in hours of frustration, sloppy code, a whole bunch of wasted time and *many* sleepless nights.

 Ruby on Rails adopted the doctrine of **convention over configuration**.
 This basically means that they have strict guidelines on how features may be developed.
 They show exactly how variables need to be defined, how validations should be made, what the folder structure must be, and everything inbetween.
 As such, because developers don't need to think about these trivial development decisions, they have been able to: